sozialhelden/accessibility-cloud/docs/datasources/docu-axsmaps.md

-# AXSMaps
+# AXS Map
-Some notes on the API inport-format of axsmaps
+Some notes on the API inport-format of axsmap

 ## format v02